wayfareio/wayfare.io/_posts/2015-07-15-reading-the-great-indicator.markdown

 redirect_from: "/2015/07/15/learning/"
 ---

-At Wayfare, we believe in the world's best future and this month we are focusing on and supporting education in our community.
+At FLDWRK, we believe in the world's best future and this month we are focusing on and supporting education in our community.

 ####Education